 What are the long-term effects of having your tubes removed?

-Most women do not experience negative long-term effects.
-Your hormones and menstrual cycles continue as usual since your ovaries are not removed.
 The main impact is permanent loss of fertility.
 Removal of the tubes may also lower the risk of ovarian cancer, since some cancers start in the fallopian tubes.

 What happens to my eggs after a tubal ligation?